 For startups nowadays videos can be a tricky proposition.
 On one hand no startup can afford to ignore videos due its sheer effectiveness, but on the other hand the budget constraints most startups are saddled with makes creating videos for funnel marketing a painful affair.

 Because of that it is important that startups focus on the right types of videos.
 Consider those that can have a big impact on marketing but are inexpensive to produce.
 As far as that goes, there are 3 types of videos in particular that you should look at:

 Tutorials are an excellent type of content for startups that can help them to build awareness of their products by showing them in action as opposed to promoting them directly.
 At the same time these videos can help establish your brand, and position you as a trusted expert.

 Generally it isn’t difficult or expensive to create tutorials either, so long as you have a decent video camera and a bit of editing know-how.
 If you want you could even use a screen recorder to record the footage that you need.
-For example with Movavi Screen Capture Studio you just need to follow the instructions at www.movavi.com/support/how-to/how-to-download-netflix-movies.html.
+For example, you may want to look at Movavi Screen Capture Studio.

 Behind the scenes peeks

 As a type of brand culture videos, behind the scenes peeks are meant to give viewers a look at what goes on in the brand’s workspace while putting a human face to the brand.
 There are many types of behind the scenes videos, ranging from office tours to progress reports, funny antics, and more.

 Because behind the scenes videos are at their best when they look genuine, they don’t cost a lot to produce.
 In fact you could record one using nothing more than your smartphone.